Davy highlights €70m profit in sales pitch to potential suitors

 Davy was put on the block last month in the wake of a scandal relating to a 2014 bond deal, which resulted in a Central Bank fine in early March.

-The Business Post also reported that large residential landlords are offering prospective tenants rent deals that are below monthly prices that are listed on official leases.
+The Business Post also reported that large residential landlords are offering prospective tenants rent deals that are below the monthly rates listed on official leases.

 Flutter investors urged to vote against CEO pay hike